 - Go into Link Mode by clicking the Link (Define as Subcode) symbol on the Start menu tab.
 Alternatively, use the shortcut Ctrl+L (Windows) and ⌘+L (macOS) to activate/deactivate the Link Mode.

 - Click on the desired top-level code and draw an arrow to the desired subcode.

 To avoid the occurrence of circular references, existing assignments of the subcode to other codes are removed.

-To delete an arrow, right-click on it and select Remove from map.
+To delete an arrow, right-click on it and select Remove from Map.

 Adding new codes

-As per usual, you can rename the code by double-clicking on its label.
+You can rename the code by double-clicking on its label.

 To merge two codes, proceed as follows:

 - Drag a code with the mouse button pressed down onto another code until the info box “Merge codes” appears at the mouse cursor.

 - When you release the mouse button, the following confirmation message will appear: